 We have done this by gradually ramping-up the number of querying WSContextClients until the system response time degrades.
-In this experiment, the inquiry function was executed with constant frequency (5 sequential inquires per second) by each client and average service time is recorded at various levels of simultaneous clients.
+In this experiment, the inquiry function was executed with constant frequency (5 sequential inquiries per second) by each client and average service time was recorded at various levels of simultaneous clients.
 We applied the same testing methodology for publication function to investigate system performance against simultaneous publication requests.
-The design of this experiment is depicted in Figure 14, while the results are depicted in Figures 15-16.
+The Tomcat Apache Server uses multiple threads to handle concurrent requests.
+In this experiment, we increased the default value for maximum number of threads from 150 to